magnussolution/magnusbilling7/wiki/en/modules/Plan/Plan.rst

 Name
 """"

-We not write the description to this field.
+We did not write the description to this field.

 .. _Plan-signup:

-Use in signup
+Use on signup
 """""""""""""

-We not write the description to this field.
+Display this plan in the signup form?

 .. _Plan-ini_credit:

-Initial Credit to new users
+Initial credit to new users
 """""""""""""""""""""""""""

-We not write the description to this field.
+How much initial credit do you want to add to new users that select this plan in signup form?